RollingTL/outline-captcha/README.md

 ```
 ## How to install

 Copy OutlineCaptcha.php to your application classes directory.
-Copy outlineFonts folder to ypur application resourses.
+Copy outlineFonts folder to your application resources.
 For the program to know where the fonts are you should either:

 * Call __setFontPath__ funtion like $captcha->setFontPath('/path/to/fonts') every time you create __OutlineCaptcha__ class.